Vegan response to Covid-19 vaccine

 Unfortunately, even if a new human treatment is developed animal-free, laws and regulatory organizations require that all new drugs and treatments be tested on animals prior to clinical trials on humans.
 These animals usually are mice, rats, or rabbits in the first stage and then on dogs or monkeys later on.
 These tests are required by law, and unfortunately, non-animal tests substitute is accepted or even exists.

-If vaccinations will become mandatory, and in this case, exceptions will be made for people with certain religious beliefs, a who wants to refuse vaccination would be able to request the same right to exemption.
+If Covid-19 vaccinations will become mandatory, and in this case, exceptions will be made for people with certain religious beliefs, a vegan who wants to refuse vaccination would be able to request the same right to exemption.

-However let’s be clear, we vegans must look after our and that of others, to continue to be effective advocates for and animals.
+However let’s be clear, we vegans must look after our health and that of others, to continue to be effective advocates for veganism and animals.
 As if there is no plan for compulsory vaccination, it is our responsibility to make an informed decision about the vaccines, with support from our personal medical carers.

 Share with friends: